Photonsters/photon-ui-mods/README.md

 The PHCN-UI mod is easily installed by just "printing" two small files.

-*Confirmed working with most firmwares including the official AA enabled firmware v4.2.17 (thanks to Cristian Sava)*
+*Confirmed working with most firmwares including the official AA enabled firmware v4.2.17*

 ---